werthmar/AI-Web-Dashboard/README.md

 # AI-Web-Dashboard

 ## Overview
 AI-Web-Dashboard is a web application designed to provide a user-friendly interface for visualizing and interacting with AI data.
 It leverages modern web technologies to offer an efficient and intuitive user experience.
+AI data is send from a python server.
+Examples for connecting python to the dashboard are included.

 ## Tech Stack
 - **Next.js**: A React framework for building server-side rendering and static web applications.
 - **React**: A JavaScript library for building user interfaces.
 - **Express**: A web application framework for Node.js.
+- **Python**
 - **WebSocket**: A protocol for full-duplex communication channels over a single TCP connection.
 - **Chart.js**: A JavaScript library for creating charts.
 - **Tailwind CSS**: A utility-first CSS framework.